-Christians living in rural poverty suffered most when a south-east Asian country experienced a recent surge in Covid-19, leading the police and army to seal off villages.
-Christians, already harassed and marginalised by the majority population, were largely ignored by the authorities when it came to receiving help and families had little saved to see them through the crisis.
+Christians living in rural poverty suffered most when a Southeast Asia country experienced a recent surge in Covid-19, leading the police and army to seal off villages.
+Christians, already harassed and marginalized by the majority population, were largely ignored by the authorities when it came to receiving help, and families had little saved to see them through the crisis.